reality324/RLMolLM/README.md

 ## Technical Notes

-**GAN Architecture**: While the codebase includes GAN components (generator and discriminator), only the **generator** is used in practice due to mode collapse issues commonly encountered with GANs in molecular generation.
-The training focuses on language model approaches with optional reinforcement learning enhancement.
+**No GAN Model Used**: While the codebase includes GAN components (generator and discriminator), no GAN training is performed due to mode collapse issues commonly encountered with GANs in molecular generation.
+The framework focuses on language model approaches with optional reinforcement learning enhancement.